laxmankrishnamurti/System-Design/Frontend System Design/Module-01(Architecture)/Lecture-02.md

    - Features/module

-2. Non-Functional Requirements (No action)===> This is more like treoratical part of the application that we are going to build.
+2. Non-Functional Requirements (Keep in mind)===> This is more like treoratical part of the application that we are going to build.
 Non-functional requirements cover how we are going to manage our application efficiently.
 It includes
    - Mobile/Desktop first
    - Responsive/Adaptive
    - Asset optimization